DouglasKings/Interest-On-Loan/README.md

 # Interest On Loan
- Calculate the interest on a loan acquired
+Create a C Program that will calculate the interest on a loan acquired.
+A user should be able to take Rate, Principle and Time.
+It should also calculate total amount payable.